 Yes, you could potentially categorise these as ‘free sugars’.

-However, I wouldn’t exclude this dairy free yoghurt for babies on that basis alone.
+However, I wouldn’t exclude this dairy-free yoghurt for babies on that basis alone.

 You might choose to serve it with your baby or toddler’s breakfast cereal and with fresh fruit.

-This will affect how slowly the sugars are digested, producing relatively minimal effect on your child’s blood sugar levels.
+This will affect how slowly the sugars are digested, producing a relatively minimal effect on your child’s blood sugar levels.

-What I do love about this yoghurt is that not only is it fortified with calcium, vitamins B and D, it also contains iodine!
+What I do love about this yoghurt is that not only is it fortified with calcium, vitamins B and D, but it also contains iodine!